apache/linkis-website/docs/engine-usage/hive.md

 ```

 ## 5. Hive modification log display
-The default log interface does not display the application_id and the number of tasks completed, the user can output the log as needed
+The default log interface does not display `application_id` and the number of `task` completed, users can output the log according to their needs
-The code blocks that need to be modified in the log4j2-engineconn.xml/log4j2.xml configuration file in the engine are as follows
+The code blocks that need to be modified in the `log4j2-engineconn.xml/log4j2.xml` configuration file in the engine are as follows
-1. Need to add under appenders component
+1. Need to add under the `appenders` component
 ```xml
         <Send name="SendPackage" >
             <PatternLayout pattern="%d{yyyy-MM-dd HH:mm:ss.SSS} %-5level [%t] %logger{36} %L %M - %msg%xEx%n"/>
         </Send>
 ```
-2. Need to add under the root component
+2. Need to add under `root` component
 ```xml
         <appender-ref ref="SendPackage"/>
 ```
-3. Need to add under the loggers component
+3. Need to add under `loggers` component
 ```xml
         <logger name="org.apache.hadoop.hive.ql.exec.StatsTask" level="info" additivity="true">
             <appender-ref ref="SendPackage"/>
         </logger>
 ```
-After making the above relevant modifications, the log can add task progress information, which is displayed in the following style
+After making the above related modifications, the log can add task `task` progress information, which is displayed in the following style
 ```
 2022-04-08 11:06:50.228 INFO  [Linkis-Default-Scheduler-Thread-3] SessionState 1111 printInfo - Status: Running (Executing on YARN cluster with App id application_1631114297082_432445)
 2022-04-08 11:06:50.248 INFO  [Linkis-Default-Scheduler-Thread-3] SessionState 1111 printInfo - Map 1: -/-	Reducer 2: 0/1